 Introduction

 Linear systems are at the heart of many mathematical models that represent real-world phenomena.
-From economics and engineering to computer science and physics, these systems allow us to describe and analyze complex relationships between variables.
+From economics and engineering to computer science and physics, these systems let us describe and analyze complex relationships between variables.
 A linear system consists of two or more linear equations, each involving the same set of variables.
 The solutions to these systems are the sets of values for the variables that satisfy all equations simultaneously.
 Understanding whether a system has one solution, infinite solutions, or no solution is crucial for solving practical problems and gaining insights from the models.

 Comprehensive Overview